tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/expand-mogodb-array-to-mysql.md

 ## Prerequisites

-Install TapData Shell and configure MySQL and MongoDB data sources as described in [Quick Start](../quick-start.md).
+Install Tap Shell and configure MySQL and MongoDB data sources as described in [Quick Start](../quick-start.md).

 ## Procedures

 Next, we demonstrate how to expand the `order_payments` array and rename fields for easier identification.

-1. Enter TapData Shell by running `tap` in the command line.
+1. Enter Tap Shell by running `tap` in the command line.

 2. Create a data flow task named `MySQL_to_MongoDB_Order` and set `order_collection` as the data source.